JulienDrochon/-B_HTML-CSS-jQuery-Arduino/README.md

 # -B_HTML-CSS-jQuery-Arduino

-Code examples for using sensors plugged into an Arduino Board interacting with HTML page, specifically HTML DOM, using jQuery and Websocket (port : 5205, .
+Code examples for using sensors plugged into an Arduino Board interacting with HTML page, specifically HTML DOM, using jQuery and Websocket (port : 5205, address : '/dataFlowFromArduino').

 # Operating principle